ibm-cloud-docs/vpc/vpn-client-to-site-routes.md

 When the VPN is established in split-tunnel configuration, all routes in the client-to-site VPN server routing tables are added to the client routing table.
 You must reset the connection if you add routes later, to ensure that the new route is delivered to the client.

-To avoid running out of routes, make note of the client device's route capacity before modifying the client-to-site VPN server routing table.
+To avoid running out of routes, make note of the client device's route capacity before the client-to-site VPN server routing table is modified.
 {: tip}

 ## Creating a route in the console